testersakage/mineclonia-jtest/mods/MAPGEN/mcl_levelgen/README.txt

 All documentary sources which contributed to one component of the level generator are referenced in the commentary of the file implementing the component at issue.

+No effort whatever has been expended towards replicating the generation of structures which are derived from Mojang-copyrighted schematics/templates.